flatironinstitute/SlurmUtil/README.md

 The "mqtt" key can be found in the config/config.json file, which contains the configuration settings for MQTT.

 ### InfluxDB
 We save our monitoring data in a time-series database: InfluxDB.
+The "influxdb" key can be found in the config/config.json file, which contains the configuration settings for InfluxDB.

 #### Installation
 For CentOS,
 ```
 wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.1.x86_64.rpm
 sudo yum install influxdb-1.8.1.x86_64.rpm

-service influxdb start
 ```

 #### Configuration